Whoever first had the idea to whip fatty goose liver with heavy cream, and then proceed to add a cap of hardened butter on top – I praise you.

 - Preheat the oven to *450.

-- Right from the fridge, slice the mousse in long pieces, and distribute the peppercorns evenly on side of the mousse.
+- Right from the fridge, slice the mousse in long pieces, and distribute the peppercorns evenly on one side of the mousse.
 Press down on the peppercorns so they embed.

 - Heat 2 tablespoons of olive oil in a large skillet.
 Place the mousse slices in the oil, searing for 2 minutes on each side, browning the mousse slightly.
 Be careful when flipping, as the mousse can fall apart.
 Remove from the heat and set aside.